A Lyapunov function for robust stability of moving horizon estimation: Problem setup and preliminaries

 Given some initial guess $\hat{x}_0$ of the true state $x_0$, the main objective is to obtain, at each time $t \in \mathbb{I}_{\geq0}$, an estimate $\hat{x}_t$ of the current state $x_t$.
 We consider the general case where we may know some additional information of the form\footnote{To simplify the notation, we restrict our analysis to decoupled constraint sets here.
-The stability properties for MHE and FIE presented in Section~\ref{sec:estimation} remain valid also for coupled constraints, i.e., $(x_t,u_t,w_t,y_t)\in\mathbb{Z}$.}
+The stability properties for MHE and FIE presented in Section~\ref{sec:estimation} remain valid also for coupled constraints, i.e., $(x_t,u_t,w_t,y_t)\in\mathbb{Z}$.
+Note that in the unconstrained case, i.e., when no additional information of the form~\eqref{eq:constraints} is available, the results presented in sections~\ref{sec:estimation} and~\ref{sec:dIOSS} below remain valid with $\mathbb{X}=\mathbb{R}^n$, $\mathbb{U}=\mathbb{R}^m$, $\mathbb{W}=\mathbb{R}^q$, and $\mathbb{Y}=\mathbb{R}^p$.}

 with sets $\mathbb{X}\subseteq\mathbb{R}^n$, $\mathbb{U}\subseteq\mathbb{R}^m$, $\mathbb{W}\subseteq\mathbb{R}^q$, and $\mathbb{Y}\subseteq\mathbb{R}^p$.
 Note that $\mathbb{Z}$ does not represent a set of constraints in the sense of a control problem, but rather the domain of real system trajectories.
-This typically arises from physical nature, e.g., mechanically imposed limits on joint angles, motions, or a measurement device; or non-negativity of the absolute temperature, partial pressures, or concentrations of species in a chemical reaction.
-By taking such information into account, estimation results can often be significantly improved, cf. \cite[Sec.
+This typically arises from physical nature, e.g., mechanically imposed limits on joint angles or a measurement device; or non-negativity of the absolute temperature, partial pressures, or concentrations of species in a chemical reaction.
+Taking such information into account can often significantly improve the estimation results, cf. \cite[Sec.
 4.4]{rawlings2020model}.